microsoft/WhatTheHack/xxx-SQLDedicatedPoolPerf/Student/Challenge-01.md

 **Move data from staging area to production tables**

 Optimize each table structure considering whether it is a “dimension” or a “fact” table.
 Production tables should belong to “Sales” schema.
-Check the provided [Database diagram](./Resources/DedicatedSqlPool-TablesRelationships.pdf?raw=true) to identify relationships between tables and decide which is the proper distribution method.
+Check the provided [Database diagram](./Resources/DedicatedSqlPool-TablesRelationships.pdf?raw=true) available at this path: _./Resources/Challenge-01/DedicatedSqlPool-TablesRelationships.pdf_ to identify relationships between tables and decide which is the proper distribution method.
 Consider also tables will be queried by filtering using the CustomerKey, ProductionKey, DataKey columns.
 Choose the proper one to guarantee an even distribution of data across all distributions.
 Use the suggested “CREATE TABLE AS” T-SQL command.

 - Open [C1_2_Create_Actual_Tables.sql](./Resources/Challenge-01/C1_2_Create_Actual_Tables.sql?raw=true) and complete T-SQL code to move data from staging to production tables, distributing data using the most efficient method considering tables relations as described [here](./Resources/DedicatedSqlPool-TablesRelationships.pdf?raw=true).
   - Are Dimension tables (DimAccount, DimCustomer etc...) good candidates to be replicated ?